accordproject/techdocs/docs/tutorial-latedelivery.md

 Thanks to the `namespace` at the beginning of this file, the Ergo engine can know the definition for the `MiniLateDeliveryClause`, as well as the `LateRequest`, and `LateResponse` types defined in the `Model` tab.

-To test the template execution, go to the `Test Execution` tab in the `Logic` section.
+To test the template execution, go to the `Test Request` tab in the `Logic` section.
 It should be already populated with a valid `Request`.
 Press the `Send Request` button to trigger the smart clause.

 ![Advanced-Late-7](assets/advanced/late7.png)